jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 #### **Byte**
 - a unit of digital information containing 8 bits

+#### **CA**
+- (Certificate Authority)
+- a trustworthy source that issues digital certificates (see also [Certificate](#certificate)) [^35]
+  - will verify identity : e.g., by proving you own the domain
+  - digitally sign the certificate : encrypting some data with the CA's own private key as a 'signature' and including unencrypted data with certificate that can be compared
+- there are *Intermediate CAs* and also *Root CAs* [^35]
+  - an Intermediate CA is authorized by a Root CA to issue certificates on its behalf
+  - the certificate is certified by the Intermediate CA;  Intermediate CA is certified by the Root CA
+  - Root CAs can revoke their certificate to Intermediate CAs if Intermediate CAs have a trust breach; all certificates issued by the Intermediate CA would appear invalid
+  - Root CAs are a small group of organisations approved by browsers and operating system vendors
+  - Let's Encrypt in an Intermediate CA and provides free, automated certificates
+  - GlobalSign is a Root CA

 #### **Callback**
 - a piece of logic you pass on to some function to be executed after a certain event has happened [^22]
   - e.g., a `callback` may be triggered when a response is returned

+#### **Certificate**
+- (TLS Certificate or SSL Certificate)
+- Sent by the server as part of the TLS handshake (see also [TLS handshake](#tls-handshake))
+- contains various pieces of information: [^35]
+  - public key (for exchanging symmetric key info)
+  - identifies owner of certificate
+  - a 'signature' : data encrypted with the server's *private key*
+  - data used to create 'signature'
+- client receiving the certificate can decrypt the 'signature' using the *public key* sent and compare decrypted data to the original version;  a match indicates authenticity of certificate [^35]

+#### **Cipher suites**
+- (for TLS handshake) see also [TLS handshake](#tls-handshake)
+- a set of ciphers (i.e., cryptographic algorithms - steps for performing encryption, decryption, other related tasks) to be used for establishing and maintaining a secure connection [^34]
+  - different ciphers are typically used for key exchange process, authentication, symmetric key encryption, checking message integrity

 #### **Congestion avoidance**
 - the application of an approach and algorithm to determine the size of the initial transmission window, and how much the window should be reduced depending on network conditions (i.e., network congestion) [^12]